jameshanlon/jameshanlon.github.io/content/thermal-survey.md

      macros.image('thermal-survey/external/back-thermal.jpg'),
      macros.image('thermal-survey/external/back-visible.jpg'), ) }}

+There are a few things to remember when inspecting the thermal images.
+The thermal image is overlaid on the visible-light image, the temperature value is the measurement taken at the cross hairs, and often each image is taken with a particular temperature range to give the best contrast to the subject of the image.
+The temperature range is given in the top left-hand corner, and the black and white squares show the degree increments along the colour scale.
+In the thermal image above left, the range is centred on 20 degrees plus and minus 23 degrees.
+All the thermal images in this note use a colour palette called 'ironbow', which I find most intuitive, there are however other choices such as rainbow and greyscale.

 ## Front door

-The area by the front door was noticably cold when walking past it.
-The thermal images reveal cold single glazed glass sections (at ~15 degrees compared with ~22 degress ambient temperature of the hallway), and draughts, particularly at the bottom where the temperature drops to 10 degress.
+The area by the front door was noticeably cold when walking past it.
+The thermal images reveal cold single glazed glass sections (at ~15 degrees compared with ~22 degrees ambient temperature of the hallway), and draughts, particularly at the bottom where the temperature drops to 10 degrees.

 {{ macros.pair_layout(
      macros.image('thermal-survey/front-door/front-door-thermal.jpg'),
      macros.image('thermal-survey/front-door/front-door-bottom-thermal.jpg'), ) }}

-To tackle the leakiness of the front door, I added some acrylic secondary glazing to the glass sections and blocked up the letter box with glass fiber insulation and a wooden plug.
+To tackle the leakiness of the front door, I added some acrylic secondary glazing to the glass sections and blocked up the letter box with glass fibre insulation and a wooden plug.

 {{ macros.pair_layout(